-SmartMedic Solution Component: Device, Tablet and Nurse Station Application
+SmartMedic Solution Components: Device, Tablet and Nurse Station Application

-Existing Security Features: on basis maybeOnly Stryker’s service engineer is authorized to perform testing and maintenance of the SmartMedic Solution’s component device, whenever needed, at the time of incident response.
+Existing Security Features: Only Stryker’s service engineer is authorized to perform verification & validation of the SmartMedic solutions component (device) on need basis, maybe at the time of incident reported.
 When Stryker obtains vulnerability information through surveillance or other sources, an assessment of the vulnerability’s exploitability and impact is conducted.
 Based on the assessment report, Stryker determines if further actions similar to providing security updates and/or providing information to the customer in targeted time.
 Vulnerability information may also be requested from Stryker at any time.
-Malware detection is crucial can with malware’s prevalence because it functions as an early warning regarding cyberattacks.
-It keeps hackers out of the computer and prevents the information from being compromised.
+Malware detection is crucial as attackers can exploit the system in multiple ways and hence it can serve as an early warning regarding cyberattacks.
 Only Stryker Technical Team is authorized to repair or resolve issues whenever a severe malware is detected.

-Vulnerability Management usually followed includes
+Vulnerability Management Process/Practice(s) usually followed includes: